🚫 Spamhaus ZEN

 ✅ How to Request Delisting

-Use the Spamhaus IP lookup tool to determine which sub-list you're on.
-SBL and XBL are self-serve.
-PBL removal requires contacting your ISP or using the Spamhaus PBL removal form.
+Run the IP through the Spamhaus Blocklist Removal Center to see which sub-zone hit.
+SBL and XBL have self-serve removals.
+PBL removal goes through your ISP or the Spamhaus PBL form.

 Request Removal from Spamhaus ZEN ↗📚 Official Documentation